This article has links to products and services we love, which we may make commission from.

 My Top Tip

-Oh and word of warning; the further north you go, the stronger the accent gets and the later into the night you drink with the locals, the harder it is to interpret!
-Ps.
-We have no affiliation with NC500 at this time.
-We travel independently and all opinions are our own.
+The further north you go, the stronger the accent gets, and the later into the night you drink with the locals, the harder it is to interpret!

 North Coast 500 Map

-Before we get started, let’s get our bearings of this Scotland driving route.
+Before we start, let’s get our bearings on this Scotland driving route.

-Inverness is the starting point at the red target which you can see on the NC500 below.
+Inverness is the starting point at the red target, which you can see on the NC500 map below.

 North Coast 500 Scotland – How Many Days?

-One of the most frequent questions I’m asked is – how long does it take to drive 500 miles?
+One of the most frequent questions I’m asked is – how long does it takes to drive 500 miles?

-We met visitors who zoomed around the route in two days; while VisitScotland suggests up to two weeks.
+We met visitors who were zooming around the route in two days, while VisitScotland suggest up to two weeks.

 North Coast 500 Itinerary